 Table of Contents

-We’re just under three weeks away from Memorial Day — when pools across the city will open for the season and, in our minds, it’s officially summer.
+We’re just days away from pools across the city opening for the season and, in our minds, it’s officially summer.

 But today, we want to explore a few more adventurous watering holes in the Lexington area.
 That’s right — we’re talking about where to canoe and kayak near Lexington.